Vadamarachchi Operation: Phase one

 The offensive started on the morning of 26 May 1987, with air force helicopters dropping sticks of special forces across the lagoon to block exit points from Vadamarachchi, which the militants could try to take.
 They dug in, awaiting the progress of the main operation.
 Another unit of commandos was dropped on the beach around Manalkadu to prevent any escape to the sea, where the navy had deployed its gunboats.
-At first light air force planes dropped leaflets advising the civilian population to take shelter in designated safe zones, and a dusk-to-dawn curfew was enforced across the peninsula.
+At first light, air force planes dropped leaflets advising the civilian population to take shelter in designated safe zones, and a dusk-to-dawn curfew was enforced across the peninsula.
 An hour later the air force sent in its ground attack aircraft and bombers.

 At 8:30 am 1st Brigade and 3rd Brigade began their move to their designated objectives against heavy opposition, with the cover of artillery, mortar and naval fire support.
 At the same time diversionary action was undertaken by the 2nd Brigade Group.
 It was difficult for the troops to break out from the Thondamanaru area because LTTE forces had blown up the Thondamanaru bridge months previously to delay government forces from reaching Valvettithurai, the birthplace of LTTE leader V. Prabhakaran.
 The infantry waded across the lagoon while the engineers prepared an alternative crossing for the armor.
 The eastern side of Thondamanaru was heavily mined by the LTTE; the advance company under Capt.
 Bahar Morseth took the brunt, with the lead platoon losing 90% of its men in the first half-hour.
 The command vehicle of the 1st Gajaba Battalion was blown up by a land mine, but the battalion commander was on foot.
 Clearing of the mines and booby traps were left to a 2nd Field Engineer Squadron of the Sri Lanka Engineers commanded by Maj.
 Lucky Rajasinghe.
 The first day of the battle depended mainly on the field engineer squadron, as sappers—constantly under fire—neutralized and removed mines and booby traps left by LTTE cadres.
-They lost 42 men in four hours and its commanding officer, Maj.
+They lost 42 men in four hours and the squadron commanding officer, Maj.
 Rajasinghe, was wounded.
 The militants had set up clusters of mines connected to each other, tripping one set off a series, with one killing eight sappers.
-The sappers cleared a path across the minefield although under fire from LTTE bunkers, allowing the 1 Gajaba Regiment to move forward by afternoon.
+The sappers cleared a path across the minefield although under fire from LTTE bunkers, allowing the 1 Gajaba Regiment to move forward by the afternoon.